 The nostalgia effect is so strong among gamers that Nintendo’s NES Classic Edition, a miniature version of its video game console from the 80s, recorded skyrocketing sales of 196,000 units only within a few days of its launch in November, 2016.

-However, it’s not only nostalgia that all pixel games bank on, but a good gameplay, game design, and interaction with the environment also play a big role in bringing pixel games to the fore again.
-If you have played the first mario Bros. game, you can clearly see the awe-inspiring improvements that have been made in the pixel art in the third Mario Bros. game.
+However, it’s not only nostalgia that all pixel games including rpg games bank on, but a good gameplay, game design, and interaction with the environment also play a big role in bringing pixel games to the fore again.
+If you have played the first mario Bros. game, you can clearly see the awe-inspiring improvements that have been made in the pixel game art in the third Mario Bros. game.

 A strong push in pixel art has also lured game makers into building 3D video games using pixel art.
-A good example to support the aforementioned statement is The Last Night, an adventure game inspired by Flashback and Blade Runner, bringing players a nice blend of traditional pixel art and 3D composition.
+A good example to support the aforementioned statement is The Last Night, an adventure game inspired by Flashback and Blade Runner, bringing players a nice blend of traditional pixel game art and 3D composition.